alexbevi/alexbevi.github.com/_posts/2021-05-31-generating-a-scummvm-games-list.markdown

 tags: [scummvm, ruby]
 ---

+> **2021-06-01**: Note that you can actually generate the games list directly from the `scummvm` binary by running `scummvm --list-all-games`.
+Oops ...

 A long time ago I reached out to the ScummVM leadership about a script I'd been working on that could be used to scrape detection entries and generate a definitive games list.

 ![](/images/scummvm-email-detection.png)